 Oily fish, including trout, salmon, sardines and tuna, are the richest source of long-chain omega-3 fatty acids, which can help prevent heart disease.
 It’s also important for pregnant or breastfeeding women, because it can help their baby’s nervous system to develop.

 Are you nuts?

 Unsalted, unroasted nuts and seeds can make up part of a healthy diet when eaten in the right quantities, and the right types.
-They're a great source of vitamins like vitamin E and selenium (particularly in Brazil nuts), good for maintaining healthy skin.
-You can also eat nuts and seeds for their protein and healthy monounsaturated and polyunsaturated fats.
-These compounds can help to lower bad cholesterol.
-In recent studies, nuts have been shown to play an important role in disease prevention.
-Snacking on a handful (about 30g) of nuts or seeds every day can reduce the risk of a stroke and early death in a study of 7,000 men and women.
+They're packed full of nutrients like vitamins, protein and unsaturated fats.
+In recent studies, nuts have been shown to play an important role in preventing certain diseases.
+For example, snacking on a handful (about 30g) of nuts or seeds every day was shown to reduce the risk of a stroke and early death in a study of 7,000 men and women.

 But more isn't always better - and nuts are a prime example.
-If you have issues with inflammation or digestion, nuts might not be that great for you.
-They contain omega-6 fatty acids which play a crucial role in regulating metabolic function and maintaining healthy skin, hair and bones.
-Consuming too much omega-6s can actually outweigh the goodness of omega-3s, so it's ideal to strike a balance that works for your body's needs.
+If you have issues with inflammation or digestion, nuts and seeds might not be that great for you.
+It’s all about striking a balance that works for your body's needs.
 Some people also find nuts easier to digest after soaking.

 And now the foods to watch out for...